smr99/lego-hub-tk/README.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+Thanks to Eric T. ([ws1088](https://github.com/ws1088)) for Mac & Windows support and many other improvements!

 ## Links